 I was overjoyed at his success story in Concepcion.
-Well, I thought to myself, I?d been the legionary founder there, and who better than Manus to fit the position?
+Well, I thought to myself, I’ve been the legionary founder there, and who better than Manus to fit the position?
 Manus wanted to know about my experience in a diocese.
 A totally different life-style, I confessed.
 Stay where you are, I suggested.
-We?re not trained to be parish administrators in a new environment, though both agreed we should have left the Legion years ago.
+We’re not trained to be parish administrators in a new environment, though both agreed we should have left the Legion years before.
 In my analysis about freedom of conscience with the Legionaries, I asked him whether the Congregation could be reformed from within to come in line with Catholic Vatican II teaching and canonical law: allowing freedom of choice of spiritual directors, freedom of conscience to leave the group, and freedom of communication with local bishops.
 Manus answered:

 if you take one brick from the totalitarian wall, the whole cult-like edifice collapses.
 One of my last memories within the Congregation was a lunch with former Archbishop Daniel A. Cronin of Hartford, CT.
 I guess His Grace, like so many Church dignitaries, hardly dreamt his visit to the LC house at Cheshire, CT, was orchestrated to the last detail with only a few hand picked members allowed speak with him.
 Cardinal Arinze, on the other hand, had told me that the Pope never personally approves any constitutions and much less those with non-canonical elements.